-Still, clay roofing can also do very well in a cold region, with snow storms, and regular freeze and thaw cycles.
-This roof can do a great job shedding snow and ice and can help prevent ice dams.
+Still, this roof can also do very well in a cold region, with snow storms, as well as regular freeze and thaw cycles.
+Tiles do a great job shedding snow and ice, and can help prevent ice dams.
 Also, because clay has very good insulating properties, it will help you avoid wasting energy and money on heat during the winter months.

 Maintenance and repairs

-Overall, roof tiles made of clay are considered easy to maintain.
+Overall, this roofing material considered easy to maintain.
 Typically, you will need to wash the roof to get rid of dirt, moss growth and other debris.
 If you live in an area with frequent winds and/or hail storms, you should inspect your roof after every such event to make sure that there are no broken or cracked tiles.

-In case you or the roofing inspector finds any broken tiles, they should be replaced immediately, as leaving them there, makes your roof susceptible to moisture infiltration and a host of resulting issues.
-The starting cost to repair clay tiles is around $500-650.
+In case you or the roofing inspector finds any broken tiles, they should be replaced immediately.
+Leaving them there makes your roof susceptible to moisture infiltration and a host of resulting issues.
+Repair costs start at around $500-650.

 It is best to avoid walking on this roof, especially if you are not a pro.
 This material can easily crack and even break under pressure, and will require replacement.

 For homeowners who love the look and durability of clay, but cannot afford the steep cost, concrete tiles are a great alternative.
 These can be manufactured in most colors and profiles of clay, but for 40-50% less.